scikit-quant/scikit-quant/tutorials/prerequisites.rst

 for Intel x86_64 chips.
 This will, obviously, fail when trying to install natively for M1, but works fine through Rosetta.
 By choosing a full Intel 64b install through Anaconda, it is guaranteed that all tools are Intel only.
-This way, not platform mixing occurs, preventing spurious clashes.
+This way, no platform mixing occurs, preventing spurious clashes.

-There are also still outstanding problems with installing SciPy and Numpy from PyPI on M1.
-Although these can easily be resolved by installing from a Mac packager (such as MacPorts or Fink) instead, use of Anaconda will side-step these issues as well.
+There are also still outstanding problems with installing SciPy and NumPy from PyPI on M1.
+Although these can easily be resolved by installing through a Mac packager (such as MacPorts or Fink) instead, use of Anaconda will side-step these installation issues as well.

 Linux and Macs with an Intel chip
 ---------------------------------